Apply for an individual liquor permit

 - proof of residence

-There are two types of permits you can apply for if you are living or visiting communities in the East Arnhem region.
+There are 2 types of permits you can apply for if you're living or visiting communities in the East Arnhem region.

-You will have to apply for a long term liquor permit.
-Permits are valid for three years unless revoked.
+You will have to apply for a long-term liquor permit.
+Permits are valid for 3 years unless revoked.

 You must reapply for a new permit when it expires.

 Short-term (visitor) permits

 If you don't live in the area, you will have to apply for a short-term liquor permit.